codegateinc/react-form-builder/README.md

 ## Usage

-### 1. First step is to wrap your whole app in FormProvider
+### 1. First step is to wrap your app in FormProvider

 ```
     import { FormProvider } from 'react-form-builder'